biorkes/autofiller/README.md

 ### Autofiller
-Autofiller is a simple, ready to use javscript that fills in form inputs based on the key=value pairs from the URL.
+Autofiller is a tiny **~3kb**, simple, ready to use javscript that fills in form inputs based on the key=value pairs from the URL.

 ## Queries